FlexiGIS/FlexiGIS_light/README.md

 FlexiGIS-Light is a sub module of FlexiGIS, which is free and open source GIS-based plattform.
 The extracted urban energy infrustructure are based mainly on OpenStreetMap data.

-The OpenStreetMap data is available under the Open Database License (ODbL).
-A description of the ODbL license is available at the webpage http://opendatacommons.org/licenses/odbl.
-OpenStreetMap cartography is licensed as CC BY-SA.
-For more information on the copyright of OpenStreetMap please visit the link http://www.openstreetmap.org/copyright.
-The OpenStreetMap data distributed is available under the Open Database License ODbL.
-For more information, please visit the OpenStreetMap web page openstreetmap.org.
-The datasets can be redistributed and/or modified resulted by FlexiGIS under the same licenses and copyright.

-The FlexiGIS code is licensed under the BSD-3-Clause, "New BSD License" or "Modified BSD License".
-Redistribution and use in source and binary forms, with or without modification, are permitted.
-For more information concerning the BSD-3C and the description of the terms under which you can use the FlexiGIS code, please visit https://opensource.org/licenses/BSD-3-Clause.

 Model I.
 ![FlexiGIS Buildings](data/04_Visualisation/roads.png)